 If you're looking for a project management platform designed for agencies with ease of use in mind, Teamwork.com has you covered.
 Our all-in-one client operation and project management solution excels in areas where Microsoft Project slacks, offering the collaboration tools, scalability, customization, and project tracking features your teams need to get things done.

 Our all-in-one solution gives you the tools you need to manage and track projects.
 This includes our unique team chat feature, which offers chat channels for dedicated projects with searchable history so everybody can stay on the same page.
 We also have our Spaces integration, which is great for agencies with content creation teams needing a centralized workspace for content creation, editing, sharing, and publishing.

 Enhanced client collaboration

-Teamwork offers powerful collaboration tools that give your clients the full power of our platform at no additional cost.
+Teamwork.com offers powerful collaboration tools that give your clients the full power of our platform at no additional cost.
 Each of our plans comes with unlimited client users, so they can do everything from adding tasks and logging time to communicating with team members and more.
-Of course, you can also customize client access to your account, so you can collaborate without handing over too much control.
+Of course, you can also customize client access to your account so you can collaborate at a level comfortable to you, without handing over too much control.
 This is something you simply can't do with Microsoft Project.

 Centralized file management

 Teamwork.com also allows your teams to upload and store all your project files in one centralized location.
 These files can be tagged and categorized so they can be easily found when your team members need them most.
 Our robust search feature also makes it easy to track down files in seconds, so your team members can spend less time looking for files and more time being productive.
 With Microsoft Project, all your files are stored on SharePoint online, so you'll have to rely on Office 365's search tools to find what you're looking for.